Aguada, Puerto Rico: Special Communities

+Climate

 Demographics

 In 2020, the population of Aguada decreased by 9.1% to 38,136.
 In 2010, the population of Aguada was 41,959, which represented a small decrease from the 42,042 registered in the 2000 Census.
 Until its decrease in 2010, Aguada's population had been increasing steadily.

 According to the 2020 Census, 22.7% of the population identifies themselves as White, and 10.6% as Black.
 Also, according to the census, the population is equally divided by gender (49.1% are males, while 50.1% are females).
 Finally, 23.7% of the population is under 18 years old.
 The next biggest percentage of population (20.8%) is between 35 and 49 years old.

 Economy

 Historically, the economy of Aguada was mostly based on the processing of sugarcane.
 The Central Coloso, located in the Guanábano barrio of Aguada, was one of the most important refineries in the island.
 It was also the last one to cease operations, officially closing in 2003.
 Aside from sugar mills, there was also a cattle and wood industry.

-As of 2012, the economy relies mostly on small businesses and manufacturing.
+The commercial economy in Aguada reached a great boom in the 1950s.
+There were many commercial stores selling merchandise, grocery, hardware, and food products of all categories.
+“La Villa de Sotomayor” by Rivera & Rivera, Inc., founded around 1912 by Remigio Rivera Bonet, was the biggest and most important business in Aguada with an estimated income that exceeded the million dollars annually at that time.
+Rivera & Rivera, Inc. had department stores, hardware stores, bakeries, travel agencies and LPG gas distribution, among other business in Aguada and the region.
+As of 2012, the Aguada economy relies mostly on small businesses and manufacturing.

 In late 2014, the government announced a $172 million deal with private investors to restart sugar production in Puerto Rico for the purpose of supplying the island rum producers with up to 56% of the molasses needed.
 The plan involved building a new processing plant on the grounds of the old Coloso Sugar Cane factory in Aguada.

 Tourism

 Aguada is part of the Porta del Sol touristic region in Puerto Rico.
 The Porta del Sol website highlights Aguada's town square and beaches as its most notable touristic attractions.
-It also mentions landmarks like the Espinar Hermitage Ruins and a children playground.

 Landmarks and places of interest

+To stimulate local tourism during the COVID-19 pandemic in Puerto Rico, the Puerto Rico Tourism Company launched the Voy Turistiendo (I'm Touring) campaign in 2021.
+The campaign featured a passport book with a page for each municipality.
+The Voy Turisteando Aguada passport page lists the Ermita Espinar which are ruins, Jeanmarie Chocolat, which was the first commercial chocolate farm in Puerto Rico, and Pirámide, the only pyramid in Puerto Rico, as places of interest.